 However in May 1915 British batteries on the BEF’s right flank took over some French gun positions.
 They received survey data and planchettes de tir for these positions.
 The planchette (hitherto the name for a spirit or ouija board) was marked with the gun position, APs, prominent features and targets, all on the same survey grid.
 Batteries started demanding such boards, so the Ranging & Survey Section in the RE’s army level Field Survey Companies started producing them for RGA batteries in August 1915.

-The first were wooden boards with a zinc sheet nailed to them onto this paper was pasted and the map grid drawn on it, with gun position, aiming point, and zero line, trigonometrical points (often marked by triangular scaffolds and used as APs) and seem to have been 1:20,000 scale for RGA.
-An arc, marked every 10 minutes was soon added, drawn arc were soon replaced by printed ones, is eliminated the need for large protractors.
+The first were wooden boards with a zinc sheet nailed to them, onto this paper was pasted and the map grid drawn on it, and seem to have been 1:20,000 scale for RGA.
+The gun position, aiming point, and zero line, trigonometrical points (often marked on the ground by triangular scaffolds and used as APs) were then added.
+Enhancements followed.
+An arc, marked every 10 minutes was soon added, drawn arcs were soon replaced by printed ones, this eliminated the need for large protractors.
 Boards for RFA were soon produced, with the first 1:10,000 scale board in October 1915.

 Boards were provided because of:

 (1) the need for information in graphic form;